 Please use this identifier to cite or link to this item:

 |Title:||ECON 212-01, Economics of Development, Spring 2005|

 |Abstract:||This course focuses on the scope and causes of international inequality, particularly the nature of the economic problems facing the world's poorer countries.
 Particular emphasis will be given to the countries of the African, South American, and Asian continents.
 The main emphasis will be on analytical modeling.
 While I will often use specific data and cases studies to motivate the models, a thorough empirical history of economic development is not the central focus of the course.
 Theories of growth and inequality, uneven development, and the roles of schooling, foreign trade, agriculture, manufacturing, fertility, migration, finance, and the environment in the development process will be considered.|

 |Description:||This syllabus was submitted to the Rhodes College Office of Academic Affairs by the course instructor.|

-Items in DLynx are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.